YePererva/W1209_upgrade/README.md

 # W1209 modification

+**Repository is work in progress**

-This repository contains my vision of modification widely used W1209 thermostat.
+This repository contains my vision of modification of widely used W1209 thermostat.
 Here, I want to introduce following changes:
 - add "universal" schematic to use with either:
   - 10-20K NTC (as original W1209)